kKdH/rust-vulkan-playground/lib/blend-rs/blend-rs/README.md

 # blend-rs

-A Rust library to read Blender's .blend files.
+A Rust library to read Blender's .blend files without the hassle of byte parsing.

+**Note:** For more details see the documentation.

 ## Description
 This library belongs to a set of three libraries which are all related to the topic of reading Blender's .blend files: